MrGreenGaming/MTA-Resources/README.md

-# Mr.Green-MTA-Resources
+# Mr.Green-MTA-Resources EVENT
-All resources used on the MrGreenGaming.com Multi Theft Auto: San Andreas (MTASA) servers (Race &amp; Race Mix).
+All resources used on the MrGreenGaming.com Multi Theft Auto: San Andreas (MTASA) event server

 # Local server setup
 - Checkout the resources into your local MTASA server folder.